Savvythelegend/PGDocs/docs/kubernetes_upgrade.md

 does **not** apply to clusters with only one instance and reusePVC disabled: see section below.

-!!!
-Note
+:::note
-    When performing the `kubectl drain` command, you will need to add the `--delete-emptydir-data` option.
+When performing the `kubectl drain` command, you will need
+    to add the `--delete-emptydir-data` option.
     Don't be afraid: it refers to another volume internally used by the operator - not the PostgreSQL data directory.

-!!!
-Important
+:::important
-    `PodDisruptionBudget` management can be disabled by setting the `.spec.enablePDB` field to `false`.
+`PodDisruptionBudget` management can be disabled by setting the
+    `.spec.enablePDB` field to `false`.
 In that case, the operator won't create `PodDisruptionBudgets` and will delete them if they were previously created.

 ### Single instance clusters with `reusePVC` set to `false`

-!!!
-Important
+:::important
-    We recommend to always create clusters with more than one instance in order to guarantee high availability.
+We recommend to always create clusters with more
+    than one instance in order to guarantee high availability.

 Deleting the only PostgreSQL instance in a single instance cluster with